Mexico Pet Passport & Import Regulations

 Regulations below are applicable for dogs and cats entering Mexico including service and emotional support animals.
 Owners of other animals should proceed to step #11.

-Proof of current vaccination against rabies at least 15 days prior to entering Mexico must be provided.
-Mexico will accept the 3 year vaccine from dogs and cats entering the country from the United States or Canada.
-All details about the vaccine must be on the health certificate.
-If your dog or cat is originally from Mexico (rather than the US/Canada), and your pet has been vaccinated in Mexico with a 1-year vaccine (which is standard here), you are required to show the Mexican booklet you received from your Mexican vet indicating the original vaccine date.
-In all cases, the vaccination must not have expired.
+All details about the rabies vaccine must be on the health certificate.
+If your dog or cat is originally from Mexico (rather than the US or Canada), and your pet has been vaccinated in Mexico with a 1-year vaccine (which is standard), you are required to show the Mexican booklet you received from your Mexican veterinarian indicating the original vaccine date.
+In all cases, the rabies vaccination must not have expired.

 Kittens and puppies under the age of 3 months are exempt from the rabies vaccination requirement.

-You may want to bring along a bit extra pet food, especially if your pet has specific needs or is particular about a certain brand.
+Only amounts of pet food that will be needed to feed your pet on arrival are permitted.
 Larger cities will have big grocery stores (Gigante, Wal-Mart, Sam's Club) that do stock a variety of pet foods, but that may not always be the case in smaller locales.
-Also, if you expect to travel to more remote regions like Baja California, it's best to have food on hand for the trip.

 Entering Mexico by Air

 There are multiple international airports in Mexico where pets can enter the country.